Find out about the new build and stay up to date with the latest information below.

 Why not just extend and improve the existing buildings?Newquay Health Centre and Narrowcliff Surgery will soon no longer be fit for purpose.
 An undeveloped site, three-times larger than the current ones is needed for a new build.
 Unfortunately, the quality, configuration and design of the existing buildings do not allow for them to be easily extended in a sufficient, cost effective manner and complement its surroundings.
 A number of enhancements to access, pandemic resilience, digital infrastructure and green technology are needed and the existing surgery sites do not have that capacity to accommodate this.
 The proposed site will enable us to deliver one of the most energy efficient primary care buildings in the UK.

 Who are Assura?Assura is a primary care property specialist based in Altrincham.
 Assura has been appointed as the developer of the new building and will be the practice’s long-term property partner, leasing the building to the GPs via a long-term arrangement independently assessed as being value for money to the NHS.
-Assura has been operating for nearly 20 years and has developed many new surgery builds around the country, as well as improving primary care facilities and extending existing GP surgery buildings.
+Assura has been operating for over 20 years and has developed many new surgery builds around the country, as well as improving primary care facilities and extending existing GP surgery buildings.
 Assura currently looks after just over 600 primary care and GP surgery buildings across the UK.

 How is this all being decided?NHS Kernow Clinical Commissioning Group (CCG) has supported the need for the project for many years and a final decision to provide CCG funding (i.e. for future rent reimbursement to the GPs) will be made following the submission of a Full Business Case.
 The project is in line with the NHS Kernow CCG estates strategy, which seeks to “co-locate services and promote integration, particularly for out of hospital care for patients”.
 The national NHS Long Term Plan has a core aim to improve access to primary care and deliver care closer to home.